 37. Tufted Titmouse

 The Tufted Titmouse bird, which is also known as the Baeolophus Atricristatus, is a small-sized songbird, native to North America.
 It has a black crest/crown over its head.
 Their body length can be between 5.6-6.2 in (13-16 cm), while their wingspan can be between 7.9-10.2 in (20-26 cm), and the body-weight of an adult Tufted Titmouse can be between 20 to 26 g (0.6 to 1 oz.).
-Male and female, both have a similar body shape, weight color, and size.
+Male and females, both have a similar body shape, weight color, and size.
 They look identical but you can identify them with the help of their tufted crest.

 The Tufted Titmouse has a white belly and grey upper body.
 They also have rust-color flanks all over their upper body.
 The forehead of the Tufted Titmouse is black, while they have a tufted grey crest/crown above their heads.
 They have a very sweet and nice song with 20+ different variations in their rhythms.
 They use these different rhymes in different conditions and produce a different kind of song depending upon the situation.